sharmine-s/sql-databases/joins/05_repository_classes_many_to_many.md

 posts = post_repository.find_by_tag('coding')

-# The array `posts` should contain the following Post instances:
+# The array `posts` should contain the following Post objects:
 #
 #  * 1	How to use Git
 #  * 2	Ruby classes